Alluva/Alluva-Token/README.md

 # Alluva Token

-This repository stores the code for the Alluva
+This repository stores the code for the Alluva token.

 # Token Contract